quikbo/PokerHandAnalysis/README.md

 # PokerHandAnalysis

-data parser or poker hands
+data parsers for poker hand histories in .phh format and from .csv logs from PokerNow